 My Hanami - Ritual Performance in Berlin 2022

-We reach the path of planted cherry trees and leave behind the remains of the wall that separated the two German states and Europe.
-Fortunately, that time is long
+We reach the path of planted cherry trees and leave behind the remains of the wall that once divided the two German states and all of Europe.
+Thankfully, that time is long gone.

-Lying under the domes of the trees and seeing the blue sky crackle through the pink branches and flowers is an experience that opens the heart and the senses, that sensitises you without words, and I think it was at that moment that I felt inspired to create a symbolic art performance to celebrate this beauty and the message it brings.
+Lying under the domes of the trees and seeing the blue sky through the pink branches and flowers is an experience that opens the heart and the senses.
+It sensitizes me without words, and it was at that moment that I felt inspired to create a symbolic art performance to celebrate this beauty and the message it brings.

 Five Sculptures by Matilde Cánepa González

 1. Generación postrera desde una abeja, 18x17x4 cm, Año 2005,